History of the Office of the Inspector General of the United States Army: Early history (1777–1865)

 In 1807, Cushing was replaced by Abimael Youngs Nicoll as an acting inspector general.
 The position was reestablished upon the outbreak of the War of 1812 with the rank of brigadier general, and Alexander Smyth was appointed.
 Smyth performed poorly in the role, to the point that on March 3, 1813, it was abolished by Congress, and replaced by an Inspector General's Department.

 The newly formed department combined the adjutant general's and inspector general's departments.
 It had one adjutant and inspector general (generally the most senior inspector, who led the department), eight inspectors and adjutants and 16 assistant inspectors and 16 assistant adjutants.
 Zebulon Pike was appointed adjutant and inspector general in 1813, before being killed in an explosion on April 27, 1813.
 After Pike's death, the duties of inspector general were performed by Abimael Y. Nicoll, then the most senior inspector.
 Later John R. Bell and various assistant adjutants general acted as inspector general.
 In 1814, the position was filled by William H. Winder and Daniel Parker.
 After several reorganizations, by 1816, the United States Army was divided into North and South divisions, with Arthur P. Hayne inspector general in the South and John E. Wool in the North, with Parker remaining adjutant and inspector general.
 Hayne resigned in 1820, and was replaced by James Gadsden.
 In 1821, the army was reorganized, with two inspectors general, having the rank, pay and emoluments of colonels of cavalry.
 Parker's position was eliminated.

-From 1821 to 1861, the position had little change.
-During the Mexican–American War, the inspector general served as second in command of the army.
-Upon the outbreak of the American Civil War, all inspectors had retired or defected to the Confederate States of America and as a result new inspectors were appointed in 1861, largely doing what their superiors requested.
+From 1821 to 1861, the position saw little change.
+During the Mexican–American War, the inspector general served as second in command of the Army.
+Upon the outbreak of the American Civil War, all inspectors had retired or defected to the Confederate States of America, and as a result new inspectors were appointed in 1861, largely doing what their superiors requested.
 There were many informally appointed inspectors and by late 1862, "nearly 1,400 other officers were on orders at one time or another to perform various types of inspection duties."
 In January 1863, Delos Bennett Sackett was assigned as the de facto head of the Office of the Inspector General, which, until then had not existed.
 In total, two major generals, seven brigadier generals, 18 colonels, 118 lieutenant colonels, and 149 majors of the regular army served official inspector duty during the Civil War.